 Rope burns are classified as a friction burn, since they involve abrasion of the top layer of skin and thermal burning due to the friction and heat produced by the speed and pressure of the rope rubbing the skin.
 By assessing the depth and size of a burn, keeping the wound clean and treating it quickly, rope burns can be dealt with properly.
-Since anything, including rope, which abrades the skin can contain the tetanus bacteria, it is vital to keep up with tetanus vaccinations if your activities could involve friction burns.
+Since anything that abrades the skin, including rope, can contain the tetanus bacteria, it is vital to keep up with tetanus vaccinations if your activities could involve friction burns.

 Tips & Warnings

 or daypack.
 Make sure you have antibiotic cream or salve, gauze and bandages, and some form of pain/inflammation medication